clevermaps/cm-data-ingestion/docs/user_documentation.md

 ### ingest_geoboundaries

-Function for ingesting geoboundaries data.
+Function for ingesting Geoboundaries data.
 Used to load and process geographic boundary data.

 #### Example Usage